 I graduated in 1994 with a BSc (Hons) degree in Physiotherapy from the University of Ulster.
 I worked in several hospitals and clinics before arriving in Basingstoke in 1997 to work at the North Hampshire Hospital.
 In 2001 I joined The Hampshire Clinic and am proud to have spent nearly 15 years there as Clinical Lead/Deputy Manager.
-The last 3 years have involved splitting my clinical time between 2 private practices in Basingstoke and Farnham.
-Now, after nearly 25 years as a Physiotherapist, 20 of those based in Basingstoke, ‘PK Physio’ is my first solo venture.
+Now, after more than 25 years as a Physiotherapist, almost entirely based in Basingstoke, ‘PK Physio’ is my first solo venture.
 I hope to use the experience I have gained to provide patients with the services they expect and deserve.

 Keeping Up To Date